dictu-lang/Dictu/docs/docs/collections.md

 ### set.toBool()

 Converts a set to a boolean.
-A set is a "truthy" value with it has a length greater than 1.
+A set is a "truthy" value when it has a length greater than 0.

 ```js
 var x = set();